-Other investments consist of an equity warrant which is reported at fair value.
+Other investments as of December 31, 2019 consisted of an equity warrant which was reported at fair value.
 Unrealized gains and losses are reported in the statement of operations as a component of net realized gains (losses).

 Realized investment gains and losses are recognized in operations on the first in-first out method.